-A student services a weather station at Snoqualmie Pass, which is used for a snow measurement study.
+Undergraduate student Colin Butler (BSCE '16) services a weather station at Snoqualmie Pass, which collects data for a snow measurement study led by Professor Jessica Lundquist.

 UW CEE Hydrology & Hydrodynamics research area addresses pressing societal issues, from investigating the supply and quality of the world’s freshwater to predicting flood and sedimentation risks to building innovative tools to empower developing nations to manage water resources.
 The UW Hydrology & Hydrodynamics research area encompasses two related areas of study.
 The hydrology area focuses on monitoring, modeling and predicting water resources both above and below the earth’s surface while hydrodynamics examines the behavior of fluids in the environment.
 Research is funded by federal and state agencies such as the National Science Foundation, NASA and Environmental Protection Agency.
 More details about each area are provided below